joaoschoen/rest-echo-base-api/README.md

 ## Testing

-Testing this API was done with mock tests and the [Testify](https://github.com/stretchr/testify) lib
+Testing this API was done with mock tests and the [Testify](https://github.com/stretchr/testify) lib for assertions alongside Golang's standard testing library

 To run all tests, run the following command:
 ```
 go test ./...
 ```

+You can also add the **-cover** flag at the end to see test coverage in all the packages

 ## Methods